mdn/content/files/en-us/web/css/@font-face/font-weight/index.md

 The **`font-weight`** CSS descriptor enables authors to specify a single font weight, or a range of font weights, for the font specified in a {{cssxref("@font-face")}} at-rule.
 This is then used by the browser to select the appropriate font when a CSS rule sets the desired weight of a font.

 Unless it contains a [variable font](/en-US/docs/Web/CSS/CSS_fonts/Variable_fonts_guide), a single font file contains characters from a font family in a specific weight and style: for example, "Helvetica bold italic".
 Typically, a developer will want to use fonts from a single font family in a range of different weights.
-To accomplish this, you can define multiple {{cssxref("@font-face")}} at-rules for the same family, one for each weight, and set the `font-weight` descriptor to match the font's weight.
-Then CSS rules can select a font in the appropriate weight by setting the {{cssxref("font-weight")}} property or the {{cssxref("font")}} shorthand property.
+To accomplish this, you can define multiple {{cssxref("@font-face")}} at-rules for the same family, one for each weight, and set the `font-weight` descriptor to define the weight range for which that particular font file will be used.
+When CSS rules set a font weight by setting the {{cssxref("font-weight")}} property or the {{cssxref("font")}} shorthand property, the  appropriate font will then be used.

 If a font file contains a variable font, it may support a range of font weights.
 To reflect this, the `font-weight` descriptor can specify the range of font weights for which the font should be used as a space-separated pair of font-weight values.